sentrysoftware/metricshub/metricshub-doc/src/site/markdown/configuration/configure-agent.md

 In the community edition, by default, the **MetricsHub Agent**'s internal `OTLP Exporter` operates without authentication when communicating with the `OTLP Receiver`.

-If your `OTLP Receiver` requires authentication headers, you will need to manually configure the necessary headers under the `otel:otel.exporter.otlp.metrics.headers` and `otel:otel.exporter.otlp.logs.headers` sections in your configuration file:
+If your `OTLP Receiver` requires authentication headers, you will need to manually configure the `otel.exporter.otlp.metrics.headers` and `otel.exporter.otlp.logs.headers` parameters under the `otel` section in your configuration file:

 ```yaml
 otel: